ndilieto/uacme/README.md

 Once you have obtained uacme (see Installation above), the next step is to use
 ```
-uacme -v -c ~/uacme.d new
+uacme -v -c /path/to/uacme.d new
 ```
 To create an ACME account.
 This will create the configuration folder and account private key:
 ```
-~/uacme.d/private/key.pem
+/path/to/uacme.d/private/key.pem
 ```
 You can then issue a certificate for your domain by doing
 ```
-uacme -v -c ~/uacme.d issue www.your.domain.com
+uacme -v -c /path/to/uacme.d issue www.your.domain.com
 ```
 If everything goes well, uacme will ask you to complete a challenge, for example
 ```
 uacme: challenge=http-01 ident=www.your.domain.com token=kZjqYgAss_sl4XXDfFq-jeQV1_lqsE76v2BoCGegFk4
 key_auth=kZjqYgAss_sl4XXDfFq-jeQV1_lqsE76v2BoCGegFk4.2evcXalKLhAybRuxxE-HkSUihdzQ7ZDAKA9EZYrTXwU
 ```
-Note the challenge type is http-01 which means you should set up your web server to serve a URL based on the token:
+Note the challenge type in the example is http-01 which means you should set up your web server to serve a URL based on the token:
 ```
 http://www.your.domain.com/.well-known/acme-challenge/kZjqYgAss_sl4XXDfFq-jeQV1_lqsE76v2BoCGegFk4